 The impact on the workhouses was dramatic.
 Starving paupers lamented the heartlessness of the relieving officers who refused them relief.
 The relieving officers denounced the violence that they were subjected to by desperate paupers.
 In the City of London the windows of the Mansion House were repeatedly smashed by protesters, and, when eventually these were covered with protective wire meshing, the smashers attacked the nearby banking houses.
 In two months alone the offices of Messrs Smith Payne and Smith suffered seventy pounds of damage to its plate glass, and on one occasion a stone hurled through one of its windows struck an employee on the chest.

-The soup kitchen at no.40 Leicester Square was opened in January 1847 in the basement of the offices of the National Philanthropic Association.
+The soup kitchen at no.40 Leicester Square was opened in January 1847 in the basement of the offices of the National Philanthropic Association, which features in another of my posts.
 Before long soup and bread were being distributed to thousands of desperate Londoners.
 These were not only the indigenous poor but also the vast number of immigrants who had fled death by starvation in Ireland.
 The winter was bitter, with plunging temperatures and heavy falls of snow.

 The first General Report, issued by the committee of the soup kitchen in 1850, recalled the harrowing scenes in graphic detail: